SHACHAR KARIV

 Abstract.
 We study the

-distributional preferences of an elite cadre of J.D. students at Yale Law
+distributional preferences of an elite cadre of J.D. students at Yale Law School

-and allows us to decompose the underlying distributional preferences into two
+allows us to decompose the underlying distributional preferences into two

 qualitatively different tradeoffs: the tradeoff between fair-mindedness and